 Mordred represents a particular kind of toxic person that is very real in our Society.
 Most of these I have not met personally, but I have seen their comments online, and seen the impact they have had on others, and on the reputation of the Society.
 These bad actors are drawn to power, and have on a few recent occasions sat thrones, bringing their kingdoms, and our entire organization, into disrepute.
-As we shall see, they are often hard for the people in positions of power to detect, and the voices of the marginalized can only help protect us all from them if we listen to them.
+As we shall see, they are often hard for the people in positions of power to detect.
+The experiences of marginalized people can shine a light on the dangers they present, but only if we listen to them.

 Gawain, though striving to be an active ally and embody the ideals he has learned from Gareth, still has a blind spot to the danger from bad actors who have established credentials–in this case, blood ties.
 Mordred recognizes that, with the exception of Gareth, his half-brothers, the Orkneys, are vulnerable due to their tribalism and family loyalties, and will use them to manipulate the clan and divide Camelot, creating an opening for his power grab.